-Welcome to the 'Land of the Thunder Dragon', where natural landscapes are untouched and ancient culture is cherished.
-Sheltered from the rest of the world high up in a nook of the Himalayas, the Kingdom of Bhutan holds many mysteries to travellers, revealing its unique identity slowly but surely.
+Welcome to the ‘Land of the Thunder Dragon’, where natural landscapes are untouched and ancient culture is cherished.
+Sheltered from the rest of the world, high up in a nook of the Himalayas, the Kingdom of Bhutan holds many mysteries to travellers, slowly revealing its unique identity.

 Journey to the “Last Shangri-La,” where prayer flags flutter and dzongs crown misty mountain valleys.